Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions just self-improvement promises to myself.

 A resolution is a firm decision to do or not do something.
 Resolutions require steadfast determination, perseverance, discipline, and desire.

-Spiritual resolutions require the same sense of purpose focused on our spiritual life which ultimately affects our whole life.
+Spiritual resolutions require the same sense of purpose focused on spiritual living which ultimately affects our whole life.

 “Strive to be in the minority of people who keep their New Year’s resolutions.
 But know even if you don’t keep everyone, the act of making them and striving toward them will have positive effects for you and for others.”